 Not all of the symptoms may develop, and sometimes a kidney infection can just cause vague symptoms.
 For example, just feeling generally unwell but not being able to say why.

-In elderly people a kidney infection may cause confusion.
+In older people a kidney infection may cause confusion.
 This is why a urine test is often done when an elderly person suddenly becomes confused or appears generally unwell.

 Do I need any tests?